 I worried, bought a book on autism, devoured it, and then felt like that must not be what my son has.
 He was nothing like the boy in the book.
 “Maybe,” I thought, “he just has a language delay.”

 I waited for him to start speaking more.
 For him to start playing in the way that he was supposed to play.
 He did play though, unlike the boy in the book, so certainly, his issues were different.

 Never mind that he had an egg-sized bruise on his forehead for six weeks at 18 months from banging his head on the floor.
 As quickly as that behavior started, it went away.
 I stopped worrying about it.
 Sure, he ran laps around the house.
 But only when he was tired.
 Don’t all kids do that?
 Don’t they all twirl their hair, around and around and around, while drinking a bottle?

 I’ve mentioned before that parents and friends assured us that Tucker would catch up, and that his delays were likely due to me being at home with him as a baby.

 They were wrong.

-I remember one day, when I looked at my son and with a fearful, time-stopping heart, I wondered whether he was deaf.
+One day, I looked at my son and wondered whether he was deaf.
 He wasn’t responding to me that day.
-Then, I gave him a little at-home test, and he responded.
+I gave him a little at-home test, and he responded.
 I let myself believe that everything was fine.
 What did I know?
 I had no other child in the house to compare him to.
-He loves to snuggle, and, from what I’d read, autistic children do not.
+He loves to snuggle, and, from what I’d read, autistic children don’t.
 He looks at me in the eyes.
-Deeply.
-With meaning and intent.
 I’d already learned from Dr. Google that children with autism don’t make eye contact…

 Here.
 Four years later.
 Does Tucker look like anything other than a little boy having fun in the snow?